📚 Literature Review AI

 Define Your Topic

-Clearly define your research question or topic.
-Identify scope, parameters, and boundaries.
+Clearly define your research question.
+Identify the scope, parameters, and boundaries of your review.

 02